jlamsens/opensysadmins/docs/howtos/access-cisco-device-rommon/index.md

     -> insert image MODE button

 === "Step3a"
-    If the password recovery mechanism is enabled (line12), you have to manually initialize flash (line28).
+    If the password recovery mechanism is enabled, you have to manually initialize flash.

     ``` title='' hl_lines="12 28"
     Welcome to minicom 2.8